Timeline for the day of the September 11 attacks: 9:00 a.m.

 "It's getting bad, Dad.
 A stewardess was stabbed.
 They seem to have knives and Mace.
 They said they have a bomb.
 It's getting very bad on the plane.
 Passengers are throwing up and getting sick.
 The plane is making jerky movements.
 I don't think the pilot is flying the plane.
 I think we are going down.
 I think they intend to go to Chicago or someplace and fly into a building.
 Don't worry, Dad.
 If it happens, it'll be very fast.
 My God, my God."

 The call ends abruptly just as Lee hears a woman scream.
 Shortly afterward, he witnesses the second aircraft impact the South Tower on live TV.

+9:01 or 9:02: United Airlines flight dispatcher Ed Ballinger is informed by his manager of Flight 175's hijacking.

-9:01–9:02: A manager from the FAA's New York Center tells the Air Traffic Control System Command Center in Herndon, Virginia:
+9:01–9:02: A manager from the FAA's New York Center tells the Herndon Command Center:

 New York Center: We have several situations going on here.
 It's escalating big, big time.
 We need to get the military involved with us.

-ATCSCC: We're, we're involved with something else, we have other aircraft that may have a similar situation going on here.
+Herndon Command Center: We're, we're involved with something else, we have other aircraft that may have a similar situation going on here.

-9:01: FAA's New York Center contacts New York terminal approach control and asks for help in locating Flight 175.
-The flight is now in Central New Jersey headed for lower Manhattan.
+9:01: New York Center contacts New York Terminal Radar Approach Control (TRACON) and asks for help in locating Flight 175.
+The terminal approach controllers find the flight over Central New Jersey in a rapid descent, headed for Lower Manhattan.
+A New York Center manager states "[a]lright.
+Heads up, man, it looks like another one coming in."

 9:01: News anchor Lynne White of local New York television station WPIX (channel 11) begins the station's report on the attack.

 9:01: The first Japanese television report of the disaster is made over NHK Television by news anchor Masaaki Horio.

 9:02: Evacuation of both World Trade Center towers is ordered by FDNY Battalion Chief Joseph Pfeifer, who was stationed in the lobby of the North Tower.
 Although it is uncertain whether the South Tower's deputy fire safety director receives this order, an announcement is made over the tower's PA system to "begin an orderly evacuation if conditions warranted".

-9:02: Air traffic controllers at New York Center watch Flight 175 as it descends rapidly to a very low altitude.
-During its descent, it barely avoids colliding with Tampa-bound Delta Air Lines Flight 2315.
+9:02: Indianapolis Center calls American Airlines and informs the airline that they do not know where Flight 77 is and that they cannot contact it.

+9:02: Flight 93 reaches its cruising altitude of 35,000 feet.